xiliyo/frogfrogfly/frogfrogfrog/pseudocode.md

 fly
     x: 0 // The left
     y: 200? // This will be a random position...
-    size: 10 // Small?
+    size: 10 // This will be randomized from 10 - 25
-    speed: 3 // How fast it moves across the screen
+    speed: 3 // How fast it moves across the screen, will be random from 3 - 10

 setup()
     Create a 640x480 canvas